Immortale-dev/aoc/2022/README.md

 * ✅**Day 19:** Pretty hard _dynamic programming_ problem.
 My solution again might not work for your data, but it should.
 Use `-O3` flag as the solution takes some time to complete.
 I've added a progress bar. :P
 * ✅**Day 20:** Great _constructive_ problem that teaches you to use lists, and requires small optimisations for the second part. -_^
 * ✅**Day 21:** Awesome _binary search_ problem.
 Just a bit tricky, but pretty fun to do. :D
+* ✅**Day 22:** The most horrible problem so far.
+So annoying one.
+It's so hard to make it generic, so my solution might not work for you, sorry.
+T_T

 ## License
 MIT